 A CHANGE OF PERSPECTIVE FOR YOUR COMPANY STRATEGY

-Game theory - a strategic success factor for companies
+Game theory as a strategic success factor for companies - how to manage digital disruption and disruptive business models actively

 Welcome to the leading European consultancy for the development and application of theoretically sound business and negotiation strategies.
 Game theory brings added value to all relevant company strategy decisions.
 These can include complex market entry decisions, the purchase or sale of assets and business units, the marketing of IP rights or the optimization of the top & bottom line in Procurement or sales.
 By using the methodology, our customers can significantly increase their corporate success by making highly complex management decisions with the greatest possible degree of security.